-Seeing the dire condition of dogs in Lalitpur and recognizing the cruel methods (culling and poisoning) being utilized for their population management, AN initiated a Community Based Stray Dog Rescue & Release Programme called Humane Dog Management Programme.
-The main objective of the programme is to create a healthy, reduced stray dog population in Kathmandu Valley through Animal Birth Control (ABC), Community-based education and Rehabilitation care.
+Seeing the dire condition of dogs in Lalitpur and recognizing the cruel methods (culling and poisoning) being utilized for their population management, AN in 2008 initiated a Community Based Stray Dog Rescue & Release Programme called Humane Dog Management Programme..
+The main objective of the programme is to create a healthy, reduced stray dog population in Kathmandu Valley through Animal Birth Control (ABC), Community-based education, Mobile Outreach treatments and Rehabilitation care.

 Shocked by the condition of equines in brick factories, AN expanded its programme to include Working Equine.
 In 2010, A Working Equine Outreach Programme was established in Lalitpur with the support of The Donkey Sanctuary UK.
 In 2012, the outreach programme was extended to Nepalgunj- Nepal’s main equine bazaar, to address the root causes of the abuse and make a lasting change in the lives of Nepal’s working equines and their owners.
-In 2016, AN plans to further expand its Outreach programme to Dhading, Kavre and Gorkha.
+In 2016, AN further expanded its outreach programme toinclude equines working in brick factoriesin Dhading, Kavre and mountain mules Gorkha districts

 Touched by the living and working conditions of the 200 domesticated elephants employed in anti-poaching units and safari tourism, AN initiated a Working Elephant Outreach Programme in 2014.
-Under the programme, AN conducts research and works directly with owners to create examples of good practices, such as chain free corrals and ‘humane safaris’.
+Under the programme, AN conducts research and works directly with owners to create examples of good practices, such as chain free corrals and ethical elephant tourism activities.’.